trans-foxgirl/Create-Renewable-Ores/README.md

 # Create Renewable Ores

-A Minecraft Datapack for [Create Farbic](https://github.com/Fabricators-of-Create/Create) that adds renewable recipes for crimsite, ochrum, veridium, and asurine.
+A Datapack/Mod for [Create Farbic](https://modrinth.com/mod/create-fabric) that adds renewable recipes for crimsite, ochrum, veridium, and asurine.

 These can be crushed to iron/gold/zinc/copper, thus renewable ores.

-This is forked from [CreatePlus](https://github.com/JieningYu/CreatePlus-mod/), only keeping these 4 recipes.
+Recipes based on [CreatePlus](https://github.com/JieningYu/CreatePlus-mod/)'s, with slight modification.